edofullin/fulliot_mqtt_presence_openwrt/README.md

 You can run the script directly with ```python PATH_TO_MAIN.py```

-Otherwise you can set you system to start the program at boot by setting it up as a service.
+Otherwise you can set up your system to start the program at boot by setting it up as a service.
-If you use OpenWRT you can copy the mqtt_arp_presence to your /etc/init.d directory, change the startup command to the directory where you put your main.py and the run
+If you use OpenWRT you can copy the mqtt_arp_presence to your /etc/init.d directory, change the startup command to the directory where you put your main.py and then run
 ```bash
 /etc/init.d/mqtt_arp_presence enable
 /etc/init.d/mqtt_arp_presence start